0xADE1A1DE/AssemblyLine/tools/README.md

     ```
 1. `-r` executes assembly program specified by `path/to/file.asm` and print out the return value of that program

+### Different modes of assembly
+When moving immediate values to a 64-bit register, if immediate value is less than or equal to 0x7fffffff (max signed 32-bit)
+nasm will interpret 'mov rax, IMM' as 'mov eax, IMM'.
+The following three settings allow the user to control this behavior.

 #### Set assembly mode to NASM

 1. `$ asmline -n path/to/file.asm` to ensure the generated machine code from `file.asm` matches nasm